edbeato/cyclistic_case_study/README.md

 6.)
 Casual riders see **a spike in average ride duration the spring months** that slowly comes back down after the summer while the annual riders have a consistent ride duration throughout the year.

 When looking at the total rides per month we see similar trends.
 Both peak in number of rides during the summer and slow down in the winter months.
+But **the number of rides increases at a higher rate for casual riders as the months get warmer.**

 <img width="423" alt="Screenshot 2024-04-11 at 10 24 18 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/f36e7175-34b0-4388-b124-d7762eb1e16f">
 <img width="423" alt="Screenshot 2024-04-11 at 10 29 11 AM" src="https://github.com/edbeato/Cyclistic_Case_Study/assets/163080154/e8cc0c2a-09a0-4357-b388-a21de6d7f2e0">